scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 ******************************

 Before going into this tutorial, let us recall a few applications of symmetric positive definite (SPD) matrices in the machine learning literature.
-SPD matrices are ubiquitous in machine learning across many fields :cite:`Cherian2016`, either as input or output to the problem.
+SPD matrices are ubiquitous across many fields :cite:`Cherian2016`, either as input or output to the problem.
 In diffusion tensor imaging (DTI) for instance, voxels are represented by "diffusion tensors" which are 3x3 SPD matrices.
 These ellipsoids spatially characterize the diffusion of water molecules in the tissues.
 Each DTI thus consists in a field of SPD matrices, which are inputs to regression models.
 In :cite:`Yuan2012` for example, the authors use an intrinsic local polynomial regression applied to comparison of fiber tracts between HIV subjects and a control group.
-Similarly, in functional magnetic resonance imaging (fMRI), it is possible to extract connectivity graphs from a set of patients' resting-state images' time series :cite:`wang2013disruptedDisease` --a framework known as brain connectomics.
-The regularized graph Laplacians of the graphs form a dataset of SPD matrices.
-They represent a compact summary of the brain's connectivity patterns which is used to assess neurological responses to a variety of stimuli (drug, pathology, patient's activity, etc.).
+Similarly, in functional magnetic resonance imaging (fMRI), researchers model brain activity using SPD matrices :cite:`wang2013disruptedDisease`.

 More generally speaking, covariance matrices are also SPD matrices which appear in many settings.
 We find covariance clustering used for sound compression in acoustic models of automatic speech recognition (ASR) systems :cite:`Shinohara2010` or for material classification :cite:`Faraki2015` among others.
 Covariance descriptors are also popular image or video descriptors :cite:`Harandi2014`.